"I been makin' fires outta nothin,' if that's what you mean." -- The Human Torch, when asked how he's feeling

 Like the Star Wars Holiday Special, this should hold a spot in the

-heart of the Geek Nation.
-It was disavowed, like the Wookiee-feast special.
+heart of the geekospher.
+It was disavowed, like that Wookiee loving special.

 But FF never aired even one time.
 David Hasselhoff as Marvel's Nick